alxlit/autoclave/README.md

 ### JSON

-The `json-sanitize` function takes JSON-like content and produces well-formed, [RFC 4627](https://www.ietf.org/rfc/rfc4627.txt) compliant JSON that is safe to embed in `<script>` elements and XML CDATA sections.
-See [here](owasp-json-gc) for more details.
+The `json-sanitize` function takes JSON-like content and produces well-formed JSON that is safe to embed.
+Read [this][owasp-json-gc] for more information.

 ```clj
 (json-sanitize "{some: 'derpy json' n: +123}")